-- Remove the cover (2), the retaining screw (3), the temperature control knob (4) and the temperature stop ring (5). - Fully open the flow control (1) and allow the outlet temperature to stabilise. - Temporarily refit the control knob (4) and using a digital thermometer it is possible to increase or reduce the mixed water outlet temperature until 38°C is re-established, by slowly rotating the control knob. - Remove the control knob (4) and refit the temperature stop ring (5) onto the splined section of the cartridge.
-The red dot on the temperature stop ring must align with the temperature position symbol (8) on the valve body. - Refit the temperature control knob in the reverse order ensuring that 38°C on the control knob is in line with the temperature position symbol (8).
+- Remove the cover (2), retaining screw (3) and temperature control knob (4) by pulling away from the shower valve and the temperature stop ring (5). - Fully open the flow control (1) and allow the outlet temperature to stabilise. - Temporarily refit the control knob (4) and using a digital thermometer it is possible to increase or reduce the mixed water outlet temperature until 38°C is re-established, by slowly rotating the control knob. - Remove the control knob (4) and refit the temperature stop ring (5) onto the splined section of the cartridge.
+The red dot on the temperature stop ring must align with the temperature position symbol (7) on the valve body. - Refit the temperature control knob in the reverse order ensuring that 38°C on the control knob is in line with the temperature position symbol (7).